cloudstead/cloudos/docs/config-flow.md

 ## CloudOs Setup: Java Server Configuration
 ### actor: cloudos-server (on cloudos instance)
-When the java server runs, jrun sources ~/.cloudos.env In the listing below, most variables are taken verbatim from cloudos-init.json (written to ~/.cloudos.env at chef-time as a template resource)
-The exceptions are:
+When the java server runs, jrun sources ~/.cloudos.env In the listing below, most variables are taken verbatim from the json files The exceptions are:
 * fqdn = base.hostname + "." + base.parent_domain
 * data_key = generated randomly on the host

 #### How the config is made accessible to code running within the Java server
-The ~/.cloudos.env file is used to substitute environment variables into api-config.yml (jar: /api-config.yml, source: src/main/resources).
-This yaml file is read in when the Java server starts, and populates an instance of the McApiConfiguration class, which is then exposed as a Spring bean.
+The ~/.cloudos.env file is used to substitute environment variables into cloudos-config.yml (jar: /cloudos-config.yml, source: src/main/resources).
+This yaml file is read in when the Java server starts, and populates an instance of the CloudOsConfiguration class, which is then exposed as a Spring bean to the rest of the code.

     # If we need to display/email a URL back to ourselves, this is what it starts with
     export PUBLIC_BASE_URI=https://<%=@fqdn%>